freedomgames/Planet-Lab/backend/README.md

 * foreman start web

 ###Other Utilities:
-* foreman run tests -e .test_env
+* "foreman run tests -e .test_env"
   runs the unit tests and outputs coverage information (the -e .test_env bit is important!)
-* foreman run bash
+* "foreman run bash"
   gives you a shell session with your environment set up to run the REST service